Tengrom/Python_nmap/README.md

 # Python_nmap
-Script was write to improve nmap scanning for providing clear reporting without needed to parser or formating it after scan finished.
-Script also improve scanning time and realiabity by devided it for the scan phases:
+Script has been  write to provide clear reporting output, without needed to parser or formating it after scan finished.
+Script also improve realiabity by devided it for the scan phases:

-Global scann of interesting port
+1. Global scans of interesting port
-Rescaning when there are probility of missing packets Checking if switch is vulnerable using Talos Cisco code :https://github.com/Cisco-Talos/smi_check Gathering more information about device when port is opened and device is vulnerable.
+2. Rescaning when there are probility of missing packets
+3. Checking if switch is vulnerable using Talos Cisco code :https://github.com/Cisco-Talos/smi_check
+4. Gathering more information about device when port is opened and device is vulnerable.

+Usage:
-Usage: ./cisco_SIE_Scan.py <list of subnets/ip>
+ ./cisco_SIE_Scan.py <list of subnets/ip>

 Output: